-Water resources are becoming increasingly scarce, especially for the millions there who already lack access to sanitary water.
-Some of these countries, including Yemen, the United Arab Emirates, Saudi Arabia, and Iraq, are facing unique problems that require global, immediate attention.
-Beside their neighboring location, one shared factor of all these countries is their lack of water resources and poor water management.
+Water resources are becoming increasingly scarce, especially for the millions there who already lack access to clean and safe water.
+Some of these countries, including Yemen, the United Arab Emirates, Saudi Arabia, and Iraq, are facing unique problems that require immediate, global attention.
+Besides their neighboring location, one shared factor of all these countries is the challenges they face due to a lack of water resources and associated difficulties in water management.

-Desertification is a sweeping environmental problem Universal causes for a spread of arid environment are unsustainable agriculture practices and overgrazing.
-Agriculture uses 85 percent of water in this region.
-It is common to misuse land by heavy irrigation in the Middle East.
-In the area droughts are more frequent, and contribute to the changing landscape.
-The overuse of water in agriculture is affecting the countries' already undersized water resources.
+Desertification is a sweeping environmental problem Universal causes for the spread of arid environments are unsustainable agriculture practices and overgrazing.
+Irrigation for agriculture uses 85 percent of waterin this region.
+In this area, droughts are more frequent and contribute to the changing landscape.
+The overuse of water in agriculture is affecting the countries' already limited water resources.

 Desalination of seawater is a crucial strategy for meeting the growing demand for freshwater in the Middle East.
 However, desalination is energy-intensive and expensive, and the brine generated as a byproduct can harm the marine ecosystem if not properly disposed of.
 Recent advancements in desal technology are reducing overall costs and improving efficiency.